a8ksh4/chonky-pocket/README.md

 <img src="images/perspective1.jpg" width="200" />  <img src="images/perspective2.jpg" width="200" />  <img src="images/held.jpg" width="200" />  <img src="images/typing.jpg" width="200" />

-A couple of goals for this project:
+**A few goals for this project:**
-* Implement a chording keyboard in software using the raspberry pi gpio pins: https://github.com/a8ksh4/gpio-keyboard
+* Implement a chording keyboard in software using the raspberry pi gpio pins: https://github.com/a8ksh4/gpio-keyboard ** And explore using the rotary encoder and gyro/accelerometer board for input.
 * Get the battery to show up like a laptop battery, reporting state of charg, and charging/discharging status: https://github.com/a8ksh4/rpi-integrated-battery-module
 * Learn new techniques in onshape - used a surface to build the angled keyboard from, and extruding multiple parts from the same sketches.
-* Polished build - brightness and volume buttons accessible, no power issues, etc.
+* Polished build - brightness and volume buttons accessible, no power issues, etc that is an incremental improvement from my previous builds.

 And in retrospect, a few things I want to include in the next build:
 * A display that can turn off when idle and save power - I might still set up a transistor power switch to use gpio to switch the screen on and off, but I'd have to figure out how to integrate this with the OS sleep settings, etc.
+* External second hdmi port so I can plug in an external monitor.
+I might still work out a good way to fit this in.
 * External gpio, i2c, etc pins from the pi for interacting with project devices.
 For now, I'll do an external part with a pi pico.
 * Pi SD card more accessible.
 Or maybe faster usb3 storage?
 * Still need to make a smaller build - this probably means using a Pi Zero 2W or trying to strip all the ports off of a Pi 3 or 4 to slim it down, and getting more creative with battery layout to compress things.
 TBD!